 Table of Contents

-How to Spend a Weekend in Hiroshima, Japan
+Things to do in Hiroshima, Japan: How to Spend a Weekend in Hiroshima

 The Hiroshima Peace Park and Museum are two of the city’s most well-known features.
 On August 6, 1945, the world’s first atomic bomb was dropped over Hiroshima.
 Before the bomb occurred, the area which is now the beautiful Peace Park, was the political hub of the city.
 A few years after the devastating attack, it was decided that instead of rebuilding the commercial district of Hiroshima, it would be turned into a Memorial and Museum.
 This would not only give Japanese people a way to commemorate and grieve the attack; but also educate and help visitors to the city understand what happened.